evgenirusev/.NET-Domain-Driven-Design-Template/README.md

 ```
 All event handlers are extending the **IEventHandler** interface, which get automatically registered into DI via the assembly scanner in .NET.

-## Template updates roadmap
-- Improve documentation
-  - How does mapping work with IMapFrom
-- Program.cs - can abstract away each .Add{layer} into their own context, such that you can simplify the Bounded Context service registrations to just builder.Services.AddOrderManagement();
-- !
-Provide a disclamer point on overengineering and how to simplify development in order to reduce development friction for your teams.
-- Add a unit tests and mocking examples
-- Improve on the identity framework
-- Create a streamlined clear flow for how to register and use API clients

 ## :construction_worker: Built with

 - [.NET Core 8](https://github.com/dotnet/core)